-3) Permit unrestricted sale of unadoptable animals - excess animals that meet certain criteria (e.g. beyond a certain age; deemed unadoptable) would be sold.
+3) Permit unrestricted sale - excess animals that meet certain criteria (e.g. beyond a certain age; deemed unadoptable) would be sold.
 Sale would not be restricted to any particular buyer and would not require any contractual agreements.

-Benefits: Unrestricted sale of unadoptable animals would relieve the BLM of the burden of caring for these animals in holding facilities for the remainder of their lives, freeing up holding space and funds for managing on-range populations.
+Benefits: Unrestricted sale would relieve the BLM of the burden of caring for these animals in holding facilities for the remainder of their lives, freeing up holding space and funds for managing on-range populations.
 Revenue generated from the sale could be used to support other program activities.